In 2023 SupportAbility has awarded $78,000!!

 2018 scholarship recipient Bich at her surprise party with SupportAbility.
 She graduated in 2021!!

-Now has her Masters in Public Health.
+Now has her Masters in Public Health and working for a local non-profit corporation that helps

 Hayley, our 2019 recipient, is celebrated by Julie at SupportAbility’s surprise meeting.

-Hayley is entering her senior year!
+Hayley is finishing her senior year!

 Participating High Schools